njuettner/n26/README.md

 A command-line to interact with your N26 bank account

 Flags:
   --help     Show context-sensitive help (also try --help-long and --help-man).
+  --version  Show application version.

 Commands:
   help [<command>...]
     Show help.

+  init
+    Setting up the configuration to use N26 CLI

   transactions [<amount>]
     N26 latest transactions (Number by Default: 5)